opsone-ch/documentation/server/solr.rst

 By default, a ``memory_ratio`` of 4 is used, which means Solr will take up to 25% of this servers total memory.

-.. hint:: see :doc:`../server/configuration` for details about memory ratio calculation

 monitoring
 """"""""""